AlwaysBCoding/poketools/NOTES.md

 ## TODO
+  - better battle rendering
+    - party pokemon + HP
+    - stat boosts
+    - tailwind/reflect turns

+  - logic for knocking yourself out with recoil damage

+  - target pokemon switches out after fainting before adding the stat drop for using make-it-rain etc...
+    - also battle is over happens before the stat drop currently

+  - close combat stil lowers stats even if it hits gholdengo for 0 damage
+    - can lower the stats via secondary effect of pokemon that gets knocked out on that turn (fix this)
+    - need a concept of whether or not a move is successful?

   - implement status conditions

   - implement secondary effects of moves being able to create status conditions

   - implement prankster thunder wave failing against a dark type and the general idea of moves failing.

-  - train the AI against another AI that's trying to win instead of just random moves
-    - or at least just trying to do damage

   - cull things the AI should never do (like setting light-screen when light-screen is still active)
     - find a way to completely disallow obviously dumb? actions

-  - close combat stil lowers stats even if it hits gholdengo for 0 damage
-    - can lower the stats via secondary effect of pokemon that gets knocked out on that turn (fix this)
-    - need a concept of whether or not a move is successful?

   - Implement conditional behavior based on each terrain
   - Implement conditional behavior based on each weather